constancetl/constancetl/README.md

-- 👋 Hi, I’m @constancetl
+- 👋 Hi, I’m @constance
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Python, DevOps and AWS
 - 💞️ I’m looking to collaborate on projects that will increase my knowledge